 Board members may be contacted through the Michigan Advocacy Program.

 Ms. Simpson was appointed by the Washtenaw County Bar Association.
 Ms. Simpson is the Washtenaw County Public Defender, after having served as the Managing Attorney there for many years.
 She was formerly the primary family law specialist with the Michigan Poverty Law Program and also was a Racial Justice Attorney with the ACLU.
-Ms. Simpson is a Washtenaw County Bar Association a Board Member of the Fair Housing Center of Southeast and Central Michigan, and a Board Member of the Ann Arbor NAACP.
+Ms. Simpson is a past-president of the Washtenaw County Bar Association a Board Member of the Fair Housing Center of Southeast and Central Michigan, and a Board Member of the Ann Arbor NAACP.

 Mr. Daniels was appointed by the Washtenaw County Bar Association.
 Mr. Daniels is a principal/owner of Pear Sperling Eggan & Daniels, P.C.
-Mr. Daniels serves on the Friends of Legal Aid steering committee.
+Mr. Daniels is a long-term member of the Friends of Legal Aid steering committee.
 In 2012, he was awarded the first Washtenaw County Bar Association Pro Bono/Public Service Award.
 Mr. Daniels also is the Board Chair at Interfaith Hospitality Network and is very active in volunteering at the Delonis Center and Habitat for Humanity.

 Ms. Wandji was appointed by the Clinton County Bar Association.
 She has a solo practice in St. Johns, with over 22 years’ experience in juvenile law, immigration law, general family law and federal appellate law.
 She joined the Executive Committee of the MAP Board of Directors in 2016.

 Mr. Bieberich was appointed by the Calhoun County Bar Association.
 Mr Bieberich is a partner at Steffel & Steffel in Battle Creek.
 Mr. Bieberich focuses his practice on civil and commercial litigation.
 Mr. Bieberich is active in bar association activities, including Past President of the Calhoun County Bar Association and past State Bar Representative Assembly member.
 Mr. Bieberich has participated on LSSCM’s pro bono panel for several years.